The In The Heights movie adaption has been postponed due to the ongoing health crisis.

 The film adaption features a screenplay by Quiara Alegría Hudes - who wrote the musical's book - with music and lyrics by Lin-Manuel Miranda.

-Taking to Twitter today, Miranda wrote: "We had the best summer of our lives filming #InTheHeightsMovie last year.
+Taking to Twitter earlier this year, Miranda wrote of the delay: "We had the best summer of our lives filming #InTheHeightsMovie last year.
 We gathered in Washington Heights and told this story, on location in this neighborhood, with our neighbors in this community.
 We couldn't wait to share it with you.

 "But we're going to have to wait a little longer.
 With the uncertainty in our world, right now, the release of In The Heights is being postponed.